 Unless you’re a scientific anomaly, it’s going to take you longer to do something twice than it would take you to do it just once.
 At its core, developer-driven security is about writing secure code from the very beginning, because you’ve already learned how to do it and you’re continuing to learn and improve as you go.

-Security tools like SecureAssist work within the development environment, either through the IDE or through cloud-based services like GitHub, to highlight potentially risky snippets of code before they ever leave the developer’s desktop.
+Security tools like Code Sight work in the development environment through the IDE to highlight potentially risky snippets of code before they ever leave the developer’s desktop.
 That means each dev can learn about secure coding practices while they’re on the job, and they also get an incredibly tight feedback loop on the work they’ve already done.

 Developer-driven security is more than developing a new set of skills; it means stronger, safer applications for users everywhere.